+- Introduction

 - Identity

-- Different Views of Identity

-- Working Definitions

-- Digital Identities

 - Identity Management

+- Functions

+- Systems

+- Types

 - Account Management

 - Profiling

 - Personal Identity Management

 Identity Management

 - Identity Management (IdM) is often used as a buzz word that can have many meanings - The management of accounts for employees, customers or citizens.
 These accounts containing those parts of an identity relevant for an organization (attributes, access rights, roles, ...) - Trend towards federations between organizations - The collection and analysis of data about individuals allowing for the extraction of useful knowledge on these individuals (profiling) - e.g., for marketing or law enforcement purposes - The possibility of an individual to manage its procedural identities with different organizations (partial identities) and in this way allowing it in to build a 'healthy' virtual sociopsychological identity.